-- Fail to comply with all health and safety policies and procedures. - Give a child food or food containing an allergen that they are sensitive too. - Give a child food or food containing something that their preferences do not allow, e.g. meat to a vegetarian child. - Fail to provide first aid as soon as it is needed to a child or any member of the Nursery Community. - Fail to adhere to COVID19 policy and Government requirements either at Nursery in team meetings and other times at Nursery and whilst the pandemic continues.
+- Fail to comply with all health and safety policies and procedures. - Give a child food or food containing an allergen that they are sensitive too. - Give a child food or food containing something that their preferences do not allow, e.g. meat to a vegetarian child. - Fail to provide first aid as soon as it is needed to a child or any member of the Nursery Community. - Fail to adhere to the nursery COVID19 policy.